vibecamp/vibecamp-web/README.md

 The back-end is built on [Deno](https://deno.land), a modern TypeScript-native JavaScript runtime (analogous to Node).
 It uses the Oak web framework (analogous to Express).
 It exposes a fairly standard HTTP API, used by the front-end here (and hopefully one day by other front-ends!).
 The API is organized into a `v1` subset, to future-proof for a scenario where we need to make breaking changes but maintain compatibility.

-The front-end is a static site generated using Next.js.
+The front-end is a single-page app.
 It does not have a running server in production; at build time, HTML + CSS + client-side JS files are built and then pushed to render.com's CDN.
-Public-facing static pages have their HTML generated at build time for quick loading, while anything dynamic in the UI will take the form of client-side React (making calls to the back-end).

 ## Running locally